What Is Cancer?

 Squamous Cell Carcinoma

 Squamous cell carcinoma of the eyelid is less common than basal cell carcinoma, but is biologically more aggressive.
 These tumors may arise from areas damaged by the sun and Actinic Keratosis.
-Treatments available for squamous cell carcinoma are similar to the treatment choices for basal cell carcinoma.
+Treatments available for squamous cell carcinoma is surgical excision, similar to the treatment of basal cell carcinoma.
 Squamous cell carcinoma may metastasize through lymphatic transmission, blood borne transmission or direct extension.

-Cutaneous melanoma of the eyelids are rare lesions that represent less than 1% of all eyelid tumors.
+Cutaneous melanoma refers to melanoma that takes place on the skin, and is the most commen type of melanoma.
+Cutaneous melanoma found on the eyelids are rare lesions that represent less than 1% of all eyelid tumors.
 The incidence, however, has been steadily increasing in the past 50 years.
-Cutaneous melanomas may be sub-classified as Lentigo Maligna (10%,) supererficial spreading melanoma (80%,) and nodular melanoma (10%.)
-Treatment for cutaneous melanoma includes wide surgical excision with pathological assurance of complete tumor removal.
-Regional lymph node dissection should be included for melanomas that have microscopic evidence of vascular or lymphatic involvement.
+Treatment for cutaneous melanoma includes surgical excision with pathological assurance of complete tumor removal.